arkency/posts/posts/2012-09-21-filepicker-and-aviary-image-uploading-on-steroids.md

 Pro:

- * The concepts behind Filepicker and Aviary are amazing and I belive they will change the web.
+ * The concepts behind Filepicker and Aviary are amazing and I believe they will change the web.
 It's like 'Editor as a Service', 'Picker as a Service'.
 What else could be a service ?
 I would love to use [Gliffy](http://gliffy.com) editor in my app the same way I use Aviary.

  * Filepicker can store files directly in S3 so you do not have to keep them.
 I just prefer to have them on my machine.